Here's our latest roundup of the grants and funds for businesses that are still available.

 Industrial Energy Efficiency Accelerator

 This fund is from the Carbon Trust and Department for Business, Energy and Industrial Strategy.
-It's intended to help strengthen the global competititveness of British industry.
-Its open to all UK sectors, and if your business is coming up with innovations that have an impact on energy and carbon reduction you could be eligible to recieve betwen 40-60% project cost, usually between £150,000 and £750,000 per project.
+It's intended to help strengthen the global competitiveness of British industry.
+Its open to all UK sectors, and if your business is coming up with innovations that have an impact on energy and carbon reduction you could be eligible to receive betwen 40-60% project cost, usually between £150,000 and £750,000 per project.

 Digital Drive County Durham